sit-2021-int214/022_Bestselling_books/groupProject/Hypothesis_Testing_2pop.md

   print("Accept H0")
 }

-# Using p-value approach
+# Result for using p-value approach
 Accept H0

-# Using critical value
+# Result for using critical value approach
 Accept H0
 ```